 As management guru Peter Drucker famously said: “Efficiency is doing things right; effectiveness is doing the right things.”
 Drucker also said: “Management is doing things right; leadership is doing the right things.”

 We know this is easier said than done.
-Most large-scale enterprises, regulated industries, and government agencies seem like a convoluted spiderweb, organizationally speaking, and often operate like multiple businesses within one.
+Most large-scale enterprises, regulated industries, and government agencies operate like multiple businesses within one.
 These disparate entities may be leveraging different ways of working, using different tools, and even pursuing different goals, all of which increase the complexity of doing just about anything, creating a barrier to effectiveness.

 So how, as a leader, do you improve effectiveness – in other words, do the “right things” – under these circumstances?
 To evolve the way an organization works, turn to practices, not processes, that can be adopted across the company.
 The difference between the two is critical: practices are not top-down initiatives forcing a process, nor do they call for complete standardization (this reflects an efficiency mindset).
 Rather, practices serve as a helping hand to guide teams and establish a common framework, while also providing the flexibility and freedom to get sh*! done.